Protected area: Protection of natural resources

 Annual updates on each of these analyses are made in order to make comparisons to the Millennium Development Goals and several other fields of analysis are expected to be introduced in the monitoring of protected areas management effectiveness, such as freshwater and marine or coastal studies which are currently underway, and islands and drylands which are currently in planning.

+Protection of biodiversity

+The effectiveness of protected areas to protect biodiversity can be estimated by comparing population changes over time.
+Such an analysis found that the abundance of 2,239 terrestrial vertebrate populations changed at slower rate in protected areas.
+On average, vertebrate populations declined five times more slowly within protected areas (−0.4% per year) than at similar sites lacking protection (−1.8% per year).

 Protection of ecosystem services

 Along with providing important stocks of natural resources, protected areas are often major sources of vital ecosystem services, unbeknownst to human society.
 Although biodiversity is usually the main reason for constructing protected areas, the protection of biodiversity also protects the ecosystem services society enjoys.
 Some ecosystem services include those that provide and regulate resources, support natural processes, or represent culture.
 Provisioning services provide resources to humanity, such as fuel and water, while regulating services include carbon sequestration, climate regulation, and protection against disease.
 Supporting ecosystem services include nutrient cycling, while cultural services are a source of aesthetic and cultural value for tourism and heritage.
 Such services are often overlooked by humanity, due to the ecosystem from which they originate being far from urbanized areas.
 The contamination of ecosystem services within a designated area ultimately degrades their use for society.
 For example, the protection of a water body inherently protects that water body's microorganisms and their ability to adequately filter pollutants and pathogens, ultimately protecting water quality itself.
 Therefore, the implementation of protected areas is vital to maintaining the quality and consistency of ecosystem services, ultimately allowing human society to function without the interference of human infrastructure or policies.